tww-software/py_ais_nmea/README.md

 ### Station Info Tab
 Display detailed information about an AIS Station and its last known location.

-KMZ maps of the vessels location and JSON data of all known positions can be exported from here using the buttons at the bottom of the tab.
+KMZ maps of the vessels location and CSV/JSON data of all known positions can be exported from here using the buttons at the bottom of the tab.
+All AIS messages for this particular station can also be exported (format is CSV and JSONL, same as the DEBUG export).

 ## Command Line